janscience/Teensy_Amp/R5.0/README.md

   For R3=47k and R4=47k we get a x2 gain.
 - In single-ended mode (S1 connected to MONO) we measure SIGi and thus get an approximated monopolar measurement.
-- The INxM pins should be connected to VGND (or GND).
+- The INxM pins should be connected to VGND.
 - This does not reject the common mode, mean(SIGi), which might be a problem with large external noise, or when coupling two or more loggers.
 - An optional reference electrode can be connected to VGND.